 Leverage Risk.
 Leverage creates an opportunity for an increased return to common stockholders, but it is a speculative technique because it increases the Fund's exposure to capital risk.
 Unless the income and capital appreciation, if any, on securities acquired with borrowed funds or other leverage proceeds exceed the costs of the leverage, the use of leverage will diminish the investment performance of the common shares.
-There is no assurance that the use of leverage will be successful during any period in which it is used.
+There is no assurance that the use of a leveraging strategy will increase stockholder returns during any period in which it is used.